Music | Comedy | Storytelling

 “Fugitive at the Door” is a bi-weekly music series in West Acton Village, starting in the Fall of 2018, presented by Fugitive Productions and Orange Door Kitchen.
 Since the winter of 2015, Fugitive has been bringing great dance bands to The Gallery at Villageworks.
-Now, Fugitive is partnering with Orange Door Kitchen to present “listening” music — one to a few performers playing jazz, folk, bluegrass, blues, classical, world music, possibly even a cappella.
-Whatever strikes our fancy — and yours.
+Now, Fugitive is partnering with Orange Door Kitchen to present “listening” music — one to several performers playing jazz, folk, bluegrass, blues, world music —whatever strikes our fancy, and yours.

 Orange Door owners Meredith and Chris Powell have created a lovely, inviting, and intimate setting in the space that was formerly Savory Lane and The Local Table.
 It is totally transformed.
 It feels more like a comfy living room/kitchen than a commercial space.
 And they are very welcoming hosts.

 We’ll be presenting “Fugitive at the Door” two Wednesdays a month.
 Chris and Meredith will be serving a few small plates and snacks each evening and providing a full bar including some excellent wine offerings.
 We think you will fall in love with the room and the amenities and hope that our Wednesday evening events find their way regularly to your calendars.

 Orange Door is a no cash, no tipping venue — all transactions are digital and gratuities are included in the menu price.